 Asked before the game in Phoenix what he made of Boucher’s recent struggles, Nurse put it rather bluntly:

-– Raptors head coach, Nick Nurse, when asked about Chris Boucher’s recent struggles
+"“I would say quite simply the answer is his mental approach, right?”– Raptors head coach, Nick Nurse, when asked about Chris Boucher’s recent struggles"

 Hollis-Jefferson is a much more versatile defender than his Canadian teammate.
 On offence, both players get the majority of their points on hustle plays.
 Boucher and Hollis-Jefferson rank 1 & 2 on the Raptors, in offensive rebound percentage.

 In the end, I think both players see their minutes squeezed once the likes of Gasol and Ibaka return.
 But ultimately, Nick Nurse will wind up going with Hollis-Jefferson more down the stretch.
 However, the playoffs bring with them heightened importance on outside shooting, meaning we could see Boucher more once the season shifts to playoff mode.